nika-chkhikvishvili/GOVProxy/README.md

 # GOVProxy
-Dynamically salable squid proxy system
+Dynamically scalable squid proxy system

 Unified proxy system with filtering and caching functionalities designed for infrastructure with 10K internal users and 50 different organizations.